oliver-butterley/ma2-2024/pages/project.md

 - Analysis of electro-magnetic fields
 - Didactic methods for rigorous mathematics
 - Analysis of [moment of inertia](https://en.wikipedia.org/wiki/Moment_of_inertia#Motion_in_a_fixed_plane), etc for different geometries of wheel design
+- Could the technology of Star Catcher be used to prolong the Voyager missions?
 - Whatever else seems interesting and contains sufficient quantity of material related to MA2!